Tell Me about Rubies

 Rubies are a highly valued gemstone, originating from metamorphic rock with chromium in it, making the red colour.
 They are a particularly hard stone making them more difficult to damage than some other gemstones.

-They range from pale pink to deep royal looking red known as ‘Pigeon Blood’ those with a deeper colour are regarded to be more valuable than the paler variety.
+These wonderful Gemstones range from pale pink to deep red, known as ‘Pigeon Blood’.
+Those with a deeper colour are regarded as more valuable than the paler variety.

-Some of the finest Rubies come from Sri Lanka, with those from Thailand and Cambodia producing rubies of high clarity.
+Some of the finest Rubies come from Sri Lanka.
+Thailand and Cambodia produce rubies of high clarity.

 Looking For That Special Gift ?